 Our mission is to establish universal access to the world’s best care and health services for all Cook County residents, regardless of the ability to pay, so all may live their healthiest life.
 We seek to create partnerships with other health providers and communities to enhance the health of the public.
 We also advocate for policies that promote the physical, mental and social well-being of the people of Cook County.

-You must be signed up for Medicaid in order to choose CountyCare as your health plan.
+CountyCare is open to all Cook County residents enrolled through Health Choice Illinois.
 If you are not signed up for Medicaid or if you are unsure, call CountyCare at (312) 864-8203 for help.

 As a native of Chicago, Kaelin Long grew a passion for developing connections, addressing substantial health concerns, and advocating for diversity and inclusion in underserved communities.
 Her love for community became evident through her passionate and persistent work both professionally and in her personal life.
 Kaelin is dedicated to giving back to the community through public service with non-profit organizations.
 Her work with the Ronald McDonald House Charities, allows her to provide support, health resources, and a sense of stability for families and children who are receiving medical attention.